"The Suze Orman Problem:

 After stealing millions of dollars from poor and middle class citizens who were fooled by Orman’s “Approved” card fraud, the card abruptly closed in July 2014, charging card users more inappropriate fees on the way out and keeping some card users’ money as a final kick.

-This disabled vet is asking Senator Elizabeth Warren to help get his money back from the "Approved" Card, which already stole a lot of unnecessary fees from his limited income, due to Orman's successful media widespread fraud that convinced many that using her card were going to improve their FICO scores:
+This disabled vet is asking Senator Elizabeth Warren to help get his money back from the "Approved" Card, which already stole a lot of unnecessary fees from his limited income, due to Orman's successful media-wide fraud that convinced many that using her card were going to improve their FICO scores:

 Unfortunately for that disabled vet who is asking Senator Warren for help in getting his stolen money back from Orman's card, Warren seems to be entangled in what Chris Cuomo recently called "The Orman Cabal."